nbfr-ui/hotel-chatbot/readme.md

 ## Fine-tuning

 The application uses two separate models.
-The standard ChatGPT model and a fine-tuned model trained to returned structured data from chatbot.
+The standard ChatGPT model and a fine-tuned model trained to return structured data from chatbot.

 You can run fine-tuning executing the following command:
 ```